AaltoAsia/O-MI/docs/FAQ.md

 Increase the timeouts listed under `akka.http.server` object in `application.conf`.
 You can try to inspect what timeout is being triggered from error responses or logs.

-## How to publish other file/query format endpoints?
+## How to publish other file/query format O-MI endpoints?
 Not possible easily at the moment.
 Improvements to this matter has been planned.

+If you are looking for how to connect other protocols to O-MI you might want to check Agent development guide or make a small O-MI Write client.

 ## How to run on ARM architecture (Raspberry pi)